compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

 It is a resource that is accessible by the public.
 Its goal is to represent all different cancer profiles
--scale: 138'663 (115'357 tumor) copy number variation profiles -data source: publications based on molecular cytogenetics and sequencing -cancer types
+-scale: 138'663 (115'357 tumor) copy number variation profiles -data source: publications based on molecular cytogenetics and sequencing ArrayExpresss (3887 samples), cBioPortal (19'712 samples), TCGA, GEO -cancer types
 -which information does it provide: profiles and their metadata, services to work with the data

-Describe NClt, UBERON codes, and their relationships.
+Describe NCIt, UBERON codes, and their relationships.
+National Cancer Institute Thesaurus: describes different cancer types

 What are CNV segmentations and CNV frequencies, and how to use them?